Skip to main content

 Step 4 - Handling Subdomains

 If your Akamai property manages subdomains, then some modifications are required.
-Do not follow these steps if you don’t have subdomains!

-❗️If you use SiteShield, only a subset of Parent Akamai servers can communicate with your Origin Server.
+⚠️ If you use SiteShield, only a subset of Parent Akamai servers can communicate with your Origin Server.
 When a bot performs a request, it hits a Child Akamai server closest to it for performance reasons.
 That Child server forwards the request to its Parent Server, which then forwards it to the Origin Server.
 In this environment, using the "Modify Outgoing Request Header" behavior to adjust the Host Header in case of fallback to handle subdomains with the SpeedWorkers integration is not possible.
 The modified Host header is not forwarded between the Parent and the Child server.
 They would see a different Host header than the original client request.
 To fix this issue, your Akamai representative has to set an Advanced Metadata Tag behavior to ensure both ends (Child and Parent) see the same Host header, as shown in the screenshot below.

-Step 4.1 - Create one failover hostname per subdomain.
+Step 4.1 - Create failover hostnames.

 • www-failover.example.com